hypermodeinc/modus/sdk/assemblyscript/README.md

 <!-- This readme will display with the repository on GitHub. -->

+# Modus SDK for AssemblyScript

+## TODO: Rewrite this file in the context of Modus

 ![NPM Version](https://img.shields.io/npm/v/%40hypermode%2Ffunctions-as)
 ![NPM Downloads](https://img.shields.io/npm/dw/%40hypermode%2Ffunctions-as)

-# Hypermode Functions SDK for AssemblyScript

 This repository contains the SDK used by [Hypermode](https://hypermode.com) Functions written in [AssemblyScript](https://www.assemblyscript.org/).